 Explore the wine route of the Grands Crus

+After a delightful exploration of Dijon’s wineries, we invite you to delve further into the enchanting vineyards of Côte d’Or.
+This region, gracing the northern part of Burgundy’s wine country, holds many hidden vinicultural treasures for you to unearth.
 The dedicated team at Winalist has made your discovery journey even easier with the creation of an interactive map.
 This handy tool will serve as your pocket-sized guide, offering a curated selection of the best routes and activities.
 This way, you can maximize your visit to this stunning region, unlocking the best Burgundy wineries waiting for your arrival.

-The Vosne Tasting club
+Book at The Vosne Tasting club

+Dive right into the heart of Vosne-Romanée, an area famous for its iconic wines like Romanée-Conti.
+Explore our interactive tasting space and try some of Burgundy’s most notable vintages.
 Join us on our ‘Vosne Confidential’ adventure through the magical village of Vosne-Romanée!
 As you journey through, you’ll uncover the history of each vineyard while being captivated by breathtaking views of expansive vineyards.
-And to make this experience unforgettable, you’ll get to indulge in five exquisite local wines – among them, a Grand Cru!
+And to make this experience unforgettable, you’ll get to indulge in five exquisite local wines, among them, a Grand Cru!

-Visit Beaune, the wine capital of Burgundy
+Visit Beaune the wine capital of Burgundy

 Only 40 minutes by car from Dijon, Beaune is a historic gem nestled in the heart of de la Burgundy vineyard route.
 Famous for its colorful tiled roofs and the remarkable Hospices de Beaune, this town is packed with gothic architecture and rich traditions.
 A visit here isn’t complete without exploring wine cellars beneath cobblestone streets and visiting the local musée.
 Whether you’re planning a trip to France for the culture, the wine, or both, Beaune is a scenic destination that encapsulates life in Bourgogne.